HRAmbalia/Extra_Projects/README.md

 - `pytube` library for YouTube video handling
 - `moviepy` library for video conversion
 - `tkinter` library for UI

+### 5. Generate CAPTCHA
+This script generates CAPTCHA images and saves them to a specified directory.

+- Generates random string
+- Create CAPTCHA from that string

+**Technologies Used:**
+- Python
+- `ImageCaptcha` library to generate CAPTCHA Image

 ## Contributing